hntrl/hyper/spec/001-data-types.md

 ##### 1.1.3.6 `Prototype` Class Descriptor

-The prototype descriptor defines a collection of [methods (annotation needed)] that will be accessible from the value object.
-Each method can return any class and will be called with an argument list with the sole argument being the current value object.
+The prototype descriptor defines a collection of key values that associate read-only prototype methods that will be accessible as properties from the value object.

+- A _prototype method_ is a method that provides an additional argument containing the value of it's parent value object.
+Each method will be called with an argument list with the first argument being the value object followed by any arguments that are passed into the method.

+`ValueObject.prototypeMethod(arg1, arg2): returnedObject -> (ValueObject, arg1, arg2) => returnedObject`

+The inclusion of a prototype descriptor doesn't imply prototype-based inheritance for a value object in the sense that the methods exist within scope of the object in the host environment.
+Rather, expressions that target a value object's properties are evaluated by looking up the class prototype methods, then by any properties defined in the _Properties_ class descriptor.

+Prototype methods do not exist as properties on the class itself, only on the value object.

 <!-- TODO: write these
 ### 1.2 Language Primitives